 Working in London means working on the cutting-edge of what's happening in the business: it's where global clients often choose to congregate to operate their companies, which means the lawyers of Hogan Lovells work right alongside them.

-At that kind of pace, one of the things that most trainees quickly realise is just how much more there is to know about absolutely everything - whether it’s legal knowledge, industry insight, or even people management.
+At that kind of pace, one of the things that most trainees and junior lawyers quickly realise is just how much more there is to know about absolutely everything - whether it’s legal knowledge, industry insight, or even people management.
 This is a really useful thing to stop and remember: not knowing something is to be expected, and it always encourages me to ask a lot more questions.